wxwx1993/GPSmatching/README.md

 #### Causal Inference Approach (`ci.appr`)

  - if ci.appr = 'matching':
-   - *matching_fun*: Matching function.
+   - *dist_measure*: Distance measuring function.
 Available options:
-     - matching_fn: Manhattan distance matching
+     - l1: Manhattan distance matching
    - *delta_n*: caliper parameter.
    - *scale*: a specified scale parameter to control the relative weight that is attributed to the distance measures of the exposure versus the GPS.